rribault-fem/torchydra/README.md

 The `Pre_process_data` function is used to pre-process the data before training.
 It loads the dataset and performs various operations such as dropping missing values and rearranging direction columns.

+You can modify the pre-processing steps in the `configs\preprocessing\default.yaml` file.

+For example :
+Several scaler are available : all scalers from scikit-learn from scikit-learn. for example you can change the environmental scaler type, edit the `envir_scaler.scaler._target_` of the envir_scaler object to any of the following:
+- sklearn.preprocessing.StandardScaler
+- sklearn.preprocessing.MinMaxScaler
+- sklearn.preprocessing.MaxAbsScaler
+- ...

+Same applmies with the `y_spectrum_scaler` object.
+The scaler for measurement channels (y) changed by modifying the y_spectrum_scaler.scaler_options name.

+You can change the feature engineering method to a new function by changing the name of the 'sin_cos_method'.

+The split_method can be changed by defining a new function in the `src\preprocessing\split_transform.py` file and changing the name of the 'split_method' in the `configs\preprocessing\default.yaml` file.

+You can choose to perform or not perform a decomposition on the measurement channels (y) by changing the `perform_decomp` to True or False.
+The type of decomposition shall be defined in decomp_y_spectrum.decomp_option.
+It shall be sklearn.decomposition object.

 ## Training

 The `Train_model` function is used to train the surrogate model.
 It imports the specified model type and trains it on the pre-processed data.